 - Signed statement: The teen can bring a notarized, signed statement from one of his or her parents or guardians indicating consent for the teen to be issued a passport.
 The teen must also provide a photocopy of that parent's identification.
 The photocopy must include the front and back of the document and cannot be enlarged.
 It must be printed on 8 1/2" X 11" paper.

-When applying for a passport, the parent(s) and/or child will have to present proper identification.
-You will need to show the original document and submit an exact photocopy with the application.
+When applying for a passport for a child, the parent(s) and/or legal guardian(s) will have to present proper identification.
+You will need to show the original document or certified (not notarized) copy and submit an exact photocopy with the application.
 The copy must be printed on 8 1/2" X 11" paper.
-The document can't be enlarged and the copy must include the front and back.
+The document can't be enlarged.
+The copy must include the front and back.

 - Valid U.S. passport (it's okay if it's expired as long as it is otherwise valid and not damaged)

 - Certificate of Citizenship or Naturalization (assuming that the photo is recent enough to still look like the bearer)

 - Valid U.S. Permanent Resident Card (also referred to as a Green Card; cannot be expired)

 - Trusted Traveler IDs (such as Global Entry, FAST, NEXUS, and SENTRI cards)